Evaluation and monitoring metrics for generative AI

 What does it need as input?
 Question, Context, Generated Answer

-Built-in prompt used by Large Language Model judge to score this metric (For question answering data format):
+Built-in prompt used by the Large Language Model judge to score this metric (for query and response data format):

-Relevance measures how well the answer addresses the main aspects of the question, based on the context.
+Relevance measures how well the answer addresses the main aspects of the query, based on the context.
 Consider whether all and only the important aspects are contained in the answer when evaluating relevance.
-Given the context and question, score the relevance of the answer between one to five stars using the following rating scale:
+Given the context and query, score the relevance of the answer between one to five stars using the following rating scale:

 One star: the answer completely lacks relevance